 1) Ideas are anywhere.
 So preserve your eyes and ears open.
 Take be aware of what’s going on around you—what are people pronouncing?
 What are they sharing on Facebook?

 2) Don’t conceal.
 In the beginning, I notion my backgrounds (Polish, German, Dutch, and Jewish) could at once disqualify me from writing for American courses.
 That changed into now, not the case.
 In reality, it’s far because of my historical past— and the reality that I’m an international journalist writing for a Western target audience—that I’m able to find the stories that I do and pitch them successfully.

-Three) What’s the pitch?
-For pitching, I ship out round 10-20 pitches per week.
-My method is to present the editor something she is aware of and some thing she would not.
+3) What’s the pitch?
+For pitching, I ship out around 10-20 pitches per week.
+My method is to present the editor something she is aware of and something she would not.
 The element she knows is her target audience.
 The element she does not recognize is the element that you’re an expert in.
-For example, I pitch stories from the Netherlands in which I live (which the editors might not have heard of) however then spin the story so that it suits the pub or give it a timely hook.
-Also, My father is a theoretical physicist and my mom is a geneticist.
-I think because my dad and mom are scientists, it gave me a critical way of seeing matters, and that’s in which many of my memories come from.
+For example, I pitch stories from the Netherlands in which I live (which the editors might not have heard of) but then spin the story to suit the pub or give it a timely hook.
+Also, My father is a theoretical physicist, and my mom is a geneticist.
+I think because my dad and mom are scientists, it gave me a critical way of seeing matters, and that’s from which many of my memories come.

-Four) Don’t be too devoted to 1 subject matter or style.
-Instead, try to locate stories that you need to put in writing, without worrying whether or not you may report it while you see yourself as an essay writer (or the alternative manner spherical).
+Instead, try to locate stories that you need to write without worrying whether you see yourself as an essay writer (or the alternative manner spherical).
+4) Don’t be too devoted to 1 subject matter or style.
 Instead, see subjects and genres as gear that you could mix and in shape.